GNOME/librsvg/COMPILING.md

 Automated build systems generally avoid network access so that they can compile from known-good sources, instead of pulling random updates from the net every time.
+However, normally Cargo likes to download dependencies when it first compiles a Rust project.

 We use [`cargo vendor`][cargo-vendor] to ship librsvg release tarballs with the source code for Rust dependencies **embedded within the tarball**.
 If you unpack a librsvg tarball, these sources will appear in the `rust/vendor` subdirectory.
+If you build librsvg from a tarball, instead of git, it should not need to access the network to download extra sources at all.

 Build systems can use [Cargo's source replacement mechanism][cargo-source-replacement] to override the location of the